 Kosher fast food options vary depending on the city.
-In Israel, there are many fast food chains including McDonald's (not all are kosher).
-Then there's the ultimate fast food of felafel and schwarma.
+In Israel, there are many fast food chains including McDonald’s (not all are kosher).
+Then there’s the ultimate fast food of falafel and schwarma.
 Of course Jerusalem has the most Kosher restaurants and of the 3 main cities, Haifa has the least.
-In Raanana there is a wide selection of Kosher restaurant to meet the needs of large frum and observant community.
+In Raanana there is a wide selection of Kosher restaurants to meet the needs of large frum and observant community.

 The Jewish dietary laws (Kashrut) dictate that dairy based foods cannot be cooked or served together with meat based foods – so a pepperoni pizza is out.
 It also dictates that utensils used to prepare food have to be kept separate too – you cannot fry the burger in the same pan that you made a cheese omelette, for example.
 In most cases restaurants will only serve a dairy menu or a meat menu.

 Pork and shellfish cannot be served.

 The kitchens in Kosher restaurants have to be under constant Rabbinical supervision.
 The venue must be closed on the Sabbath and also on Jewish religious holidays and festivals.
 Many Kosher eateries prefer to remain closed during the festival of Passover (Pesach) where special dietary laws govern the festival,

 Kosher Restaurants in Raanana